Lab 5 - Realtime database

 The

-class.public class FitnessRepo { private DatabaseService<Meal> mealsDb; public DatabaseService<Meal> MealsDb { get { return mealsDb ??= new DatabaseService<Meal>(...);// complete this } } }
+DateRepoclass will provide properties to utilize theDatabaseServiceclass.public class FitnessRepo { private DatabaseService<Meal> mealsDb; public DatabaseService<Meal> MealsDb { get { return mealsDb ??= new DatabaseService<Meal>(...);// complete this } } }- Notes

 - The generic class